jesseabass2/Simple-Plan/design-document.md

 Many people struggle to manage their finances and stay within a budget.
 They often have a difficult time keeping track of their income and expenses, and as a result, they may overspend or miss important bills.
 This app aims to solve this problem by providing a simple and easy-to-use platform for creating and managing a budget.

-This design document describes the main use cases and functionality of Simple Plan Budgeting App, a new, basic budgeting tool that will provide users a hastle free way to allocate funds and manage their finances.
+This design document describes the main use cases and functionality of Simple Plan Budgeting App, a new, basic budgeting tool that will provide users a hassle-free way to allocate funds and manage their finances.
 It is designed to implement various AWS tools to provide a secure login and will require user input of their finances.
 There will not be a direct link to personal accounts or bank data so the information stored doesn't require other forms of security.

 ## 2. Top Questions to Resolve in Review